The 2007-08 Subprime Mortgage Meltdown, Personally

 The physicist’s model and the mortgage loan buyer were both right.
 Mortgage originators offered loans with less conservative underwriting requirements, such as higher debt ratios and no income verification, to people with higher FICO scores.
 It turned out in 2007 that less conservative underwriting trumped higher FICO scores, and these loans defaulted more frequently than more conservatively underwritten loans with lower FICO scores.
 But the physicists had taken a kitchen sink approach to independent variables and searched loan tapes for every possible explanatory variable.
 They incorporated borrower debt ratio, income verification, and other underwriting characteristics so, after accounting for those variables, the sign on FICO score should be negative.

 But Tom’s team noted a genuine problem with the physicist’s model: much of the data they relied on was fraudulent.
 On their mortgage applications, people frequently lied about their income and whether they were buying the house to live in or as an investment.
-Such fraud was particularly prevalent among loans that defaulted, exactly the loans the physicists were trying to isolate statistically.
+Such fraud was particularly prevalent among loans that defaulted, exactly the loans the physicists were trying to identify statistically.
 If they had talked to Tom, the physicists would have learned this before they started regressing variables.

 Besides the bad data, the physicists’ efforts were hampered by the lack of historical experience necessary to model the new types of loans being made.
-They had data on the loss experience of subprime mortgage loans with low FICO scores or low downpayments or adjustable-rate resets, or no income documentation.
+They had data on the loss experience of subprime mortgage loans with low FICO scores or low downpayments or adjustable-rate resets or no income documentation.
 But rather than incorporating one of these risks, newer mortgage loans incorporated two or more of these risks simultaneously.
 The physicists had no historical data to tell them whether these risks were additive in terms of producing losses or multiplicative!

 Moreover, the physicists had no data on how these risks produced losses in the environment of drastically falling home prices that was occurring in 2007-09.
 Nor did they understand how people’s willingness to pay their debts had changed.
 Falling house prices meant that some borrowers had negative equity in their homes, the value of their home was less than the mortgage balance, and these people had an economic incentive to hand the house keys to the bank and walk away.
 Or stop making mortgage payments and live in the house rent free until evicted.